 August has a rhythm all it’s own, especially in the South.
 These hot, humid days force us to slow down our pace a bit, and why not?
 The soil has been tilled.
 Gardens have been planted.
-Some vegetables have already been harvested and more are on the way.
+Many vegetables have already been harvested and more are on the way.
 The only thing left to do is pray for rain and wait until everything is ripe and ready.
 In the meantime, we can escape the sweltering heat of the day by “sitting a spell” on the porch with friends, sipping glasses of sweet tea and eating a freshly baked peach cobbler!
 That’s how we roll in North Carolina and I wouldn’t have it any other way!

 The first of August is known by several names: 1) Lughnasadh, which is Gaelic for the modern Irish word “Lunasa,” meaning August.
 In ancient times the Sun God Lugh was honored.
 2) Lammas is the English harvest festival which occurs on the same day.
 The word is Anglo-Saxon for “loaf mass” and was celebrated by Pagans and Christians alike.
 3) Festival of Green Corn, which is the name Native Americans attach to this harvest festival, and 4) Feast of St. Peter in Chains, which is an odd ancient Christian observance that has been removed from the liturgical calendar.